dexset/descore/doc/des/math/linear/matrix.md

 auto mc = m.col(0); // mc -> [[10],[10],[10]]
 ```

-Binary operations (`+` and `-`) allows with compatible matrix
+Binary operations (`+` and `-`) allowed with compatible matrix
 (equal sizes and compatible types for operation).

-Other binary operations allows with matrix and some type if
+Other binary operations allowed with matrix and some type only if
 operation is valid with matrix element type and input type.
 Mul to double for example.